mitsuba-renderer/enoki/docs/intro.rst

 dynamic memory allocation, virtual function calls, and vector calls across module boundaries.
 It has the following design goals:

-1. **Legacy code**: Only minor modifications are necessary to convert existing C++ code into its Enoki-vectorized equivalent, which remains readable and maintainable.
+1. **Unobtrusive**: Only minor modifications are necessary to convert existing C++ code into its Enoki-vectorized equivalent, which remains readable and maintainable.